anshulsamar/anshulsamar.github.io/_texts/veg.md

 mydate: Jan 2009
 ---

-Transcript of an old 2009 speech I gave on vegetarianism.
+Transcript of a speech I gave in high school on vegetarianism.

 What do Isaac Newton, Abraham Lincoln, Albert Einstein, and Bugs Bunny have in common?
 It is neither their widespread fame nor their ability